wdhobgood/GeneticEncoder/README.md

 Special options:
  -p | You may include to encode and decode the nucleotide sequence with Hamming Code (7:4) parity bits. in both options when you are encoding and decoding you must use the -p option. (ex. python DNAConverter.py -f -p || python DNAConverter.py -d -p)

- -D | you may choose to output files for debugging. this will create numerous files to the root directory for each step of the program.
+ -D | You may choose to output files for debugging. this will create numerous files to the root directory for each step of the program.